The Tank Museum takes the safety and security of your personal data very seriously.

 All text, images and multi media files on this website are protected by internationally recognised laws of copyright and intellectual property.

-The Website contains intellectual property copyright materials and works belonging to the Trustees of The Tank Museum and others, from whom the Trustees have made all reasonable efforts to obtain full consent to publish their works and materials on the Website [and to permit their use as hereinafter specified].
+The Website contains intellectual property copyright materials and works belonging to The Tank Museum and others, from whom The Tank Museum have made all reasonable efforts to obtain full consent to publish their works and materials on the Website [and to permit their use as hereinafter specified].

 Your right to access, use, print and download from The Tank Museum website is subject to your strict compliance with the terms and conditions as set out below:

-The “Materials” means any information, artwork, text, video, audio, animation or picture files contained and comprised in the Website in whole or any part thereof and the “Museum” means The Trustees of The Tank Museum.
+The “Materials” means any information, artwork, text, video, audio, animation or picture files contained and comprised in the Website in whole or any part thereof and the “Museum” means The Tank Museum.

 YOUR USE OF THE WEBSITE